valenfv/gondola-rest-service/README.md

 Steps to get it working:
 1. Compile it using mvn compile
-2. Create the database modifying the `application.properties`
+2. Create the database and modify the `application.properties`
 3. Run load_products.sql
 4. run